BrakePower | Automotive Motorsport Brake Calculator

 However, in a tandem M/C, hydraulic pressure behind the primary piston and secondary piston are the same, regardless any differences in diameter between both pistons (because the secondary M/C piston functions as a slave cylinder piston).

 Car manufacturers get the bias right by careful selection of all other components that affect bias, and with help of a proportioning valve.
-Any difference between front and rear bore size (stepped master cylinders are rare but not unheard of) is meant to deal with differences in fluid volume requirements.

 So if you want to make changes to your brake system and are working with a tandem M/C, you could do the following: